yasufum/spp-tmp/docs/guides/setup/getting_started.rst

 Confirm DPDK is setup properly
 ------------------------------

-You should run DPDK sample application ``l2fwd`` before SPP to confirm that DPDK is setup properly.
+You can confirm if you are ready to use DPDK by running DPDK's sample application. ``l2fwd`` is good choice to confirm it before SPP because it is very similar to SPP's worker process for forwarding.

 .. code-block:: console